Teleram: 1980–1985

 Teleram boasted 500 organizational customers across the globe in 1983, including the United States, Europe, Canada, and Australia.
-In February 1983, Teleram introduced the T-3000, a battery-powered portable computer running off a CMOS Z80 microprocesor and possessing an LCD capable of displaying 4 lines of 80-column text.
+To keep up with the exploding portable computer market in the early 1980s, that year the company introduced its first general-purpose computer with the Teleram 3000 (T-3000).
+It was a battery-powered portable computer running off a CMOS Z80 microprocesor and possessing an LCD capable of displaying 4 lines of 80-column text.
+In development since May 1982 and introduced in February 1983, the T-3000 weighed only 9.75 lb; like the Portabubble/81, it uses bubble memory.
 In March that year, the company relocated their manufacturing plant from Denville to Randolph, New Jersey, purchasing a modern plant 30,000 square feet in area, triple the footprint of its predecessor.
-Teleram began volume production of an 8.75 lb portable terminal in April 1983, securing agreements with a litany of dealers representing $10 million worth of orders.
+Teleram began volume production of successor portable terminals in April 1983, securing agreements with a litany of dealers representing $10 million worth of orders.
+They came to fruition in November 1983 as the T-4000 and the T-5000, the former featuring an eight-line LCD and the latter a 16-line, 80-column LCD, in November 1983.
 The company's only other contemporary competitor in this segment was Epson and their HX-20.

 Teleram went public in mid-1983, filing its initial public offering with the SEC with a registration statement filed by Laidlaw, Adams & Peck.
 For the third quarter of fiscal year 1983, the company reported a loss of $259,000 on revenue of $4.7 million, which Satuloff ascribed to operating costs associated with manufacturing the company's T-3000 portable.
 The company announced their intentions to acquire Franklin Electronic Publishers, a California-based manufacturer of microcomputers and peripherals, in September 1983, part of an attempt to expand its product lines and attempt to ease losses.
 The deal was called off in November 1983, however.
 In the aftermath of the failed merger, Teleram announced heavy discounts on their terminals the following week.
 The company was able to recover from its slump before the end of 1983, reaching record sales of $5.4 million and peak employment of 110 that year.

+In May 1984, the company announced a store-and-forward networking system by the name StarLink.
+It comprised a Z80-based computer running Teleram's own Data Storage System server software, with data being stored onto an array of hard disk drives.
+StarLink could be accessed from any Teleram terminal, with multiple users able to access the disk array simultaneously.
+Teleram aimed StarLink at news organizations, allowing them to deliver drafts to copyeditors and typesetters remotely as well as pass along email.